wentaowanguc/ExpoSE/Report/Javascript.md

 Symbolic execution provides an ideal way to test JavaScript code.
 By concretely executing the program you avoid having to reason about the dynamic nature of JavaScript and instead defer this to the interpreter.
 The use of an interpreter for testing also provides flexibility, if you want to test JavaScript in another environment you're able to switch interpreters.
 Additionally, by using concrete execution to back analysis symbolic execution avoids having to model the entire language specification.
 Finally, symbolic execution is also able to test any JavaScript underlying library code.

 ExpoSE is a tool for symbolic execution of JavaScript.
 The target program is instrumented with Jalangi2, a tool that provides hooks before and after each statement is executed, which is used to build a symbolic representation of the program.
 ExpoSE uses a harness to randomly generate inputs for public functions in a target JavaScript program.
-It then uses a DART[^?] based directed search to attempt to explore all feasible paths in the program up to a maximum path count.
+It then uses a DART[^33] based directed search to attempt to explore all feasible paths in the program up to a maximum path count.
 Constraints are solved using Z3, a Microsoft Research theorem prover.

 #5 Array Encoding